Villa Wedding in St. Thomas

 One of the only reminders and mementos you’ll have from your wedding day will be your pictures.
 Please don’t cut corners here.
 Taking a handful of pictures and a few selfies on a phone doesn’t cut it!

-So I promise you won’t regret having professional photos of your wedding.
+So again, I promise you won’t regret having professional photos of your wedding.

 Exception: I had a couple that camped out the entire week on a beach in St. John in a tent.
 They packed enough trail mix and dried fruit to eat for the entire trip.
 She wore a dress made of leaves and seaweed.
 He was naked except for a properly placed conch shell.
 Instead of photos, they drew each other’s likeness in the sand and made a sand sculpture of me.
 They made a wedding cake from oatmeal and beef jerky.
 It was so meaningful and beautiful.